dappnode/DAppNodeDocs/docs/user/faq/validator-faq.md

   <li>A validator acts like an attester and signs two different attestations with the same target</li>
 </ul>

-You will not have to worry about getting slashed on DAppNode.
+You will not have to worry about getting slashed on Dappnode.
 Slashing usually occurs when you have two instances of the same validator running at the same time.
 DAppNodes are configured in a way where that does not happen.
 </div>
   </div>
 </details>